BA in Geography-Anthropology - Social Studies, Secondary Teacher Education

 For all specializations, students in the social studies, secondary education track complete the major requirements for a BA in Geography-Anthropology.
 One methods course for the major may be met with an EDU methods and one topical elective may be met with an EDU internship in secondary education.
 Similarly, the major capstone requirement may be met with an EDU capstone.

 Additionally, all Geography-Anthropology majors are required to demonstrate writing competence by completing either two research papers or one research paper and one research product (e.g., poster, media project) in the major with grades of C or better, from two different professors, at least one semester prior to graduation.
-The maximum number of hours of internships, field experience, and/or independent studies that can be applied toward the major is 9 hours.
+The maximum number of credit hours of internships, field experience, and/or independent studies that can be applied toward the major is 9 credits.
 All students must meet with their advisors before registering for courses each semester.

 In addition to in-depth knowledge of ANT and GEO gained through the major, students will complete coursework in HTY and other Social Studies disciplines to become highly qualified to teach.
 With prior approval, 2 POS/ECO electives at or above the 300-level may be used to fulfill topical elective requirements in the GYA degree.
 Required courses include: